FieldFuzz: In Situ Blackbox Fuzzing of Proprietary Industrial Automation Runtimes via the Network

-In literature, often bare-metal IO modules are utilized as the primary communication method for PLCs~\cite{proc:icsfuzz, art:malware_physics}.
+In literature, bare-metal IO modules are often utilized as the primary communication method for PLCs~\cite{proc:icsfuzz, art:malware_physics}.
 However, such an approach is not scalable and is often specific to the model or series of the PLC.
-Another approach would be to utilize the Modbus protocol from the Fieldbus family of network communication protocols.
-Such an approach would require the project to include the Modbus client object to receive read and write commands, requiring explicit declarations of such exports in the control project, not enabled by default.
+Another approach is to utilize the Modbus protocol from the Fieldbus family of network communication protocols.
+However, such an approach would require the project to include the Modbus client object to receive read and write commands, requiring explicit declarations of exports in the control project, usually disabled by default.
 Commonly, the HMI displays and modifies inputs to a program using the OPC Unified Architecture (OPC UA) protocol.
-However, for Codesys, its support is not compiled into all distributions and requires a license verified by \texttt{CmpOPCUAProviderIecVarAccess} component; otherwise, it shuts down the OPC UA server in 2 hours.
-For symbolic access, a global variable list has to be mapped in the project implicitly.
-In this case, the operator workstation would be able to access chosen variables by name, assisted with \texttt{CmpIecVarAccess}~\cite{misc:help_cmpvaraccess} component.
+However, OPC UA support is not present in all Codesys distributions and requires a license; otherwise, the OPC UA server shuts down after 2 hours.
+Furthermore, using symbolic access for input delivery requires implicit mapping of the global variable list to the project, allowing the operator workstation to access chosen variables by name.

-The approaches mentioned above require explicit modification of the configuration in the control project to support specific Fieldbus protocols and symbolic variables.
-To address this problem, the FRD utilizes a universal approach and does not require modification of the project while enabling read and write to any variable regardless of their type and visibility scope.
-It utilizes \emph{tags}, a nested binary structure to send requests, command payloads, and replies to the service layer of the runtime.
-Each tag starts with its ID:~\tagsParam{1} \textit{tag\_id}, which often corresponds to the type of payload or status code, the \textit{tag\_size}, and the \textit{tag\_data}, and some \textit{additional\_data}.
-Fig.~\ref{fig:network_stack} shows the tag fields for writing to a variable.~\tagsParam{2} \textit{data\_size} is the size of the data to be written,~\tagsParam{3} \textit{write\_value} is the value to be written and~\tagsParam{4} \textit{write\_offset} is the offset of the variable from the start of the data section.
+The abovementioned approaches require explicit configuration modification in the control project to support specific Fieldbus protocols and symbolic variables.
+To address this problem, FieldFuzz utilizes a universal approach and does not require project modification while enabling read and write to any variable regardless of its type and visibility scope.
+It utilizes \emph{tags}, a nested binary structure to send requests, command payloads, and replies to the service layer of the runtime as defined in its proprietary network stack.
+Each tag starts with its ID: \textit{tag\_id}, which often corresponds to the type of payload or status code, the \textit{tag\_size}, \textit{tag\_data}, and some \textit{additional\_data}.
+The tag also contains \textit{data\_size}; the size of the supplied data, \textit{write\_value}; the value to be written, and \textit{write\_offset}, which is the offset of the target variable from the start of the data section.